ThinkPad L series

+The ThinkPad L series is a line of notebook computers from Lenovo as part of the ThinkPad family.
+As opposed to the ThinkPad T and X series, the L series has an added focus on economy and value; they are the entry-level range for enterprise use, and are also used by students.
+The ThinkPad L series was introduced in 2010 replacing the R series.

+Overview

-The ThinkPad L-series laptops from Lenovo were designed with the theme of "green".
+The L series were originally designed with the theme of "green".
 The first laptops in the series were described by Lenovo as being the environmentally friendliest products in the ThinkPad range.
 Key features that contributed to the eco-friendly tag were the use of recycled material for packaging and post-consumer recycled content (such as office water jugs and used IT equipment).

-The predecessor of the ThinkPad L series was the ThinkPad A series, conceived as a desktop replacement.
-The ThinkPad A series was discontinued in favor of two product lines, the ThinkPad R series and the ThinkPad G series.

 The ThinkPad R series introduced Lenovo's new product naming system, as indicated in the published tech specs.
-The R61 laptop was renamed as R400 and R500.
+The R61 laptop was replaced with the R400 and R500.
 The first digit in the name referred to the display screen size of the product.
 The R400 laptop had a 14.1" display, while the R500 laptop had a 15.4" display.
 From the R series onwards, all ThinkPad models transitioned to widescreen displays.

 Models

 2010

-The L-series laptops were launched in 2010 to replace the ThinkPad R series.
-The first two L-series models – the ThinkPad L412 and the ThinkPad L512 laptops – were predicted to be launched on Earth Day in 2010.
-The L410 and L510 models ships only in a India market.
+The L series laptops were launched in 2010 to replace the R series.
+The first two L series models – the ThinkPad L412 and the ThinkPad L512 laptops – were predicted to be launched on Earth Day in 2010.
+The L410 and L510 models ships only in an India market.